 Georgia State's dedication to student success has drawn national accolades.

-With more than 53,000 students, we've proven that students from all backgrounds can succeed at the same level.
+With an enrollment of more than 54,000, we've proven students from all backgrounds can succeed at the same level.

 - Nearly 3,000 international students

 - No. 8 most ethically diverse university in the U.S*

 - Asian = 14%; Black (non-Hispanic) = 39%; Hispanic = 11%* ; Multiracial = 7%; White (non-Hispanic) = 25%

 *** Because ethnicity is calculated separately from race, and because race sometimes goes unreported, the figures above may not equal 100%.

 Faculty and Staff